LEO0331/craftfocus/docs/E2E_REPORT.md

 - Configuration error banner appears when Supabase public env vars are missing.
 - Login form controls render.
 - Signup route renders and links back to login.
+- Browser Back and Forward preserve the expected login/signup route and controls.

 Covered by authenticated E2E when `E2E_EMAIL` and `E2E_PASSWORD` are set: